Kotlin Basics (Kotlin on the JVM)

 System.out.println("password is null");

-is part of the type system by default, so developers must manually handle possible null values.
-If not handled, you easily get a NullPointerException
+}In Java, null is part of the type system by default, so developers must manually handle possible null values.
+If not handled, you easily get a NullPointerException (NPE) at runtime:

 data class User(